Uganda and the World Bank: Infrastructure Development

 Infrastructure development is a major part of World Bank aid to Uganda and generally involve urbanizing and transportation objectives.
-One such project is the Uganda Support for Municipal Development Project (USMID), which is a USD$150 million IDA led project that began in 2013 with potential plans to expand since 2018.
+One such project is the Uganda Support for Municipal Development Project (USMID), which is a US$150 million IDA led project that began in 2013 with potential plans to expand since 2018.
 The project was conceived in order to facilitate urban infrastructure development by lending money for the development of fourteen municipalities, where each of these municipalities has considerable autonomy in choosing what kinds of infrastructure programs best suit them.
 The project is also part of Programs-for-Results, which seeks to deliver aid based on improvement results.
-On April 19, 2018, the IDA proposed increasing the amount by an additional USD$335 million with the intention of increasing the geographical range of the program to eight more municipalities while increasing the depth of the program in existing ones.
+On April 19, 2018, the IDA proposed increasing the amount by an additional US$335 million with the intention of increasing the geographical range of the program to eight more municipalities while increasing the depth of the program in existing ones.
 It is also designed to help alleviate problems associated with refugee influxes and rapid urbanization in Uganda.

 Other examples of large infrastructure development projects include the North Eastern Road-Corridor Asset Management Project (NERAMP), which is designed to increase the efficiency, oversight and quality of road building in the north.
 There is also the Water Development program which is supposed to help integrate water planning and sanitation services.